watir/watirbook/installation/windows-7.md

 Ask RubyGems again for it's version, just to make sure:

-    C:\Users\zeljko>gem -v
+    >gem -v
     1.8.5

 ### watir-webdriver

 If you are just starting with Watir, start with watir-webdriver gem.
-It can drive (alphabetically) Chrome, Firefox, Internet Explorer and Opera.
+It can drive Internet Explorer, Firefox, Chrome, and Opera.

 Install it with `gem install watir-webdriver --no-ri --no-rdoc`:

-    C:\Users\zeljko>gem install watir-webdriver --no-ri --no-rdoc
+    >gem install watir-webdriver --no-ri --no-rdoc
     (...)
     Fetching: watir-webdriver-0.2.6.gem (100%)
     (...)